hageyahhoo/Agile2021/proposal.md

 # Information for Program Team
-⭐️
-I'm planning to switch my talks and group discussions among attendees iteratively to make attendees consider their own ideas deeply.

-I hope to provide pens, sticky notes, and papers for supporting group discussions.
+In order to make my recorded talk more effectively for attendees, I'm planning to shape my talk as follows:
+- At first, I'm going to say the conclusion of this session clearly to make attendees more focused on the session.
+- I'm going to use lots of graphical images to convey ideas smoothly.

+Additionally, I'm going to share my presentation document with attendees before the session.

-Here is my rough plan.
+Here is my rough outlines and timings.

-1. Introduction to this session (5 min)
+1. Introduction to this session (3 min)
-2. Importance and how to get support and understanding from decision-makers and colleagues
-    - (Discussion) What blocks/blocked Test Automation in your organization (5 min)
-    - Talk (15 min)
-3. Experiencing hardships with product development teams together is a key to proceed with activities
-    - (Discussion) How to persuade developers who stopped writing test scripts (5 min)
-    - Talk (15 min)
-4. "Sebas Report": Our innovative solution example to tame the complexity of Microservices and reduce their outages
-    - (Discussion) What is the difficulty of testing Microservices (5 min)
-    - Talk (15 min)
+2. Technical issues in Agile Coaches and developers (8 min)
+    - I'm going to explain the following points for a later talk:
+        - Fears to (existing/emerging) technologies as an Agile Coach
+        - Technical issues that developers want to ask Agile Coaches for support
+3. Examples of solving technical issues with developers (8 min)
+    - I'm going to explain ways to enlist cooperation from developers as the Agile Coach based on concrete examples in our team:
+        - Combine API Tests and observability mechanism to reduce MTTR
+        - Solve complicated test issues step by step
+        - Utilize Kubernetes for replicating test environments and data
+4. Ways to improve technical skills effectively (8 min)
+    - I'm going to explain that working with developers is very effective for Agile Coaches to improve technical skills with concrete examples in our team.
-5. Conclusion (5 min)
+5. Conclusion (3 min)
-6. Q&A (5 min)